Hobgoblin (Marvel Comics): Roderick Kingsley

 The Hobgoblin kidnaps Harry Osborn.
 He battles Osborn who uses his own father's weaponry against the Hobgoblin.
-During the events of Secret Wars II, the Hobgoblin is recruited by Mephisto to join the Legion Accursed, a team of ninety-nine supervillains who try to destroy the Beyonder.
+During the events of Secret Wars II, the Hobgoblin is recruited by Mephisto to join the Legion Accursed, a team of supervillains who try to destroy the Beyonder.
 Leeds works with Richard Fisk on a plan to bring down the Kingpin's empire as Richard adopts the Rose crime lord identity, using Leeds to handle some negotiations.
 As Leeds gets too erratic to function as a decoy, Kingsley arranges for Leeds to be assassinated by Jason Macendale and the Foreigner while on a trip to Berlin, and retires from the Hobgoblin identity.

-Roderick Kingsley unmasked as the Hobgoblin in Spider-Man: Hobgoblin Lives#3 (March 1997).
-Art by Ron Frenz.

 After several years, Kingsley returns to New York.
 He kills Macendale to prevent him from giving the authorities information that would jeopardize his secret identity in addition to seeing Macendale as an unworthy successor.
-Learning that Betty Brant has begun to investigate Ned's activities as the Hobgoblin—informed of the truth by Spider-Man after deciding that the Foreigner's human operatives could never have killed Leeds if Leeds had been super-powered—Kingsley kidnaps Betty and sets a trap for Spider-Man.
+Learning that Betty Brant has begun to investigate Leeds's activities as the Hobgoblin—informed of the truth by Spider-Man after deciding that the Foreigner's human operatives could never have killed Leeds if Leeds had been super-powered—Kingsley kidnaps Betty and sets a trap for Spider-Man.
 In the final fracas, Daniel is captured and the Hobgoblin is unmasked, clearing Ned's name.
 Roderick is taken to prison, imprisoned in the same cell where he killed Macendale.

-Furious at Norman Osborn's return and denial of being the Green Goblin, Kingsley spreads rumors of a secret journal that proves beyond doubt that Osborn was the Goblin, actually a ruse, knowing Osborn has been sending spies on him: all of the journals in his possession were destroyed during a battle with Spider-Man years before.
-He offers to barter this information, for his freedom, with the District Attorney, guessing that Osborn will try to get to him first.
+Furious at Norman Osborn's return and denial of being the Green Goblin, Kingsley spreads rumors of a secret journal that proves that Osborn was the Goblin, actually a ruse, knowing Osborn has been sending spies on him: all of the journals in his possession were destroyed during a battle with Spider-Man years before.
+He offers to barter this information, for his freedom, with the district attorney, guessing that Osborn will try to get to him first.
 Osborn, deciding to make a deal with Kingsley, breaks him out of prison.
 Kingsley is confronted by both Osborn and another Green Goblin.
 Osborn provides Kingsley with new Goblin equipment, and both Goblins swoop in to collect Daniel, now in protective custody, who Roderick claims knows the final journal's location.
 Spider-Man defends Daniel, but is drugged and both men are taken back to Osborn.
 Osborn knew Kingsley was lying about the journal and has bought Kingsley's company out from underneath him; the purpose of helping Kingsley escape is for Osborn to personally eliminate the one person who can prove that he is the Goblin.
 Kingsley attacks Osborn, who is shocked that Kingsley fails at killing him despite being stronger.
 The building burns as a result of their battle, and Spider-Man escapes with Daniel.
-With several million dollars hidden away in foreign bank accounts, Kingsley moves to a small island in the Caribbean to enjoy his retirement.
+With several million dollars hidden in foreign bank accounts, Kingsley moves to a small island in the Caribbean to retire.